lapsap/ios_security_detection/readme.md

 There are 2 Boolean functions ( debug_detect() , jb_dectect() )

 ### Jailbreak Detection Methods
-1. Check if file or directory exits from our list
+1. Check if file or directory exists from our list
 2. Try to write to private
 3. try to connect to cydia url